 The energy created by them is, therefore, less stable and clean.

-That’s why we refer to tablets, phones, flatscreen TVs, etc as sensitive electronics.
+That’s why we refer to tablets, phones, flatscreen TVs, etc. as sensitive electronics.

 On top of that, inverters often come up with dedicated USB ports to make charging your iPads or Bluetooth speakers even easier.

-3. Inverters can be used in parallel
+3. You can use two inverters in parallel

 Or perhaps you need a bit more powerful generator to use as a home backup supply.